ngeor/blog/_posts/2017/2017-12-29-adding-webdriverio-tests.md

 });
 ```

-Small note: the <a href="{{ site.baseurl }}/2016/06/25/functional-testing-hello-world.html" target="_blank">last time I dove into WebdriverIO</a>, things were a bit more complicated, with promises and callbacks.
+Small note: the <a href="{% post_url 2016/2016-06-25-functional-testing-hello-world %}" target="_blank">last time I dove into WebdriverIO</a>, things were a bit more complicated, with promises and callbacks.
 Now all that seems to be hidden away.

 <strong>Run the tests</strong>